- Razor-sharp surgical steel edge

 - Perfect for emergency

 What I like About This Belt Knife

 This is a discreet belt knife that can be used in many emergency situations.
-Not only can it be used as a knife for hunting, fishing, and camping purposes, but because of its sliding multi-size function, you can use it as makeshift cast for a broken arm, to stop blood loss, etc.
+Not only can it be used as a knife for hunting, fishing, and camping purposes, but because of its sliding multi-size function, you can use it as a makeshift cast for a broken arm, to stop blood loss, etc.

-The blade itself is made out of durable surgical steel and meant to be used for cutting things.
+The blade itself is made out of durable surgical steel and is meant to be used for cutting things.

 While it is recommended to carry an actual camping knife during your outdoor excursion trips, it does not hurt to have a backup knife, which can mean the difference between survival and death.

 The belt knife is discreetly fitted in the belt, but it’s very easy to take it out.

 What I Don’t Like About This Belt Knife

 I would have liked for this product to have some other color choices, but it only comes in black.